Whale Arts Agency

 At WHALE Arts, we are trying to be as sustainable and eco-friendly as possible, so sessions must be designed with that in mind.

-Our Men’s Group aims to build the confidence, self-esteem and self-worth of the participants, and reduce social isolation.
-The Lead Artist will need to work with the group and Arts and Wellbeing Programme Lead to design opportunities to support this development.
+Let’s Create aims to build the confidence, self-esteem and self-worth of the participants, and reduce social isolation.
+The Lead Artist will need to work with the group and Head of Programmes to design opportunities to support this development.
 We imagine this will include visits to other organisations as well as places of interest and relevance.

 Summary of Main Duties: